alexanderdurr/WASP-DECIDE/README.md

 * [x] Test automation scripts or framework

 Pass with distinction:
-* [x] Multiple test cases for each function for various usage cenarios (nominal/exceptional cases)
+* [x] Multiple test cases for each function for various usage scenarios (nominal/exceptional cases)
-* [ ] Report of relevance of test cases (appropriate for basic requriements or different execution scenario)
+* [X] Report of relevance of test cases (appropriate for basic requriements or different execution scenario)

 ## Used Commit & Branch Conventions